 The Trends in International Mathematics and Science Study (TIMSS) is conducted on a four-year cycle.
 The first study was administered in participating countries in 1994 and 1995.

-This cycle of TIMSS assessments will give New Zealand detailed information about curriculum and curriculum implementation, instructional practices, and school resources over a 20-year period.
+This cycle of TIMSS assessments provides detailed information about mathematics and science in the New Zealand Curriculum, the curriculum implementation, instructional practices, and school resources over a 20-year period.
+TIMSS 2014/15 was conducted in the following timeline:

 - TIMSS 2014/15 initiation in February 2013.